LeweLotki/gptChatowisko/README.md

  This program is able to create three dimensional points cloud of data based on calculated distortion from cameras and then calculate optimal trajectory for mobile robot.
 <br>
-This approche is currently refactoring to C++, as it proves itslef to be effective.
+This approche is currently refactoring to C++(or not), as it proves itslef to be effective.